NathanLaCrosse/QuantumComputerEmulator/README.md

 ![tutorial4](https://github.com/user-attachments/assets/f683f7d5-938f-4174-a896-211b6b0e847b)

 That's it!
-Try running the program - an application after a moment.
+Try running the App.java file - an application should open after a moment.